-are a varnish applied to children’s teeth to prevent decay developing in the deep grooves of the back molars.
-These grooves can be deep and narrow, making them difficult to clean effectively even with a child’s toothbrush.
+Fissure Sealants are a varnish applied to children’s teeth to prevent decay developing in the grooves of the back molars.
+These grooves can be deep and narrow, making them difficult to clean effectively, even with a child’s toothbrush.

-The ideal time to have sealants applied is immediately following the eruption of the first permanent molars, around age six and then subsequently after the second permanent adult premolars come through, between the ages of eleven and thirteen.
-However, there may be occasions when baby molars require dental sealants if there is an indication of them developing tooth decay.
+The ideal time to have sealants applied is immediately following the eruption of the first permanent molars which is around the age of six.
+Then, subsequently after the second permanent adult premolars come through which is between the ages of eleven and thirteen.
+However, there are occasions when baby molars require dental sealants if there is an indication of them developing tooth decay.